 Need Help?
 Grab Our Making Great Presentations eBook (Free)

-We have the perfect compliment to this tutorial.
-You can find more information in our new eBook on making great presentations.
+We've got the perfect complement to this tutorial.
+You can find more information in our eBook on making great presentations.
 Download this PDF eBook now for FREE with your subscription to the Tuts+ Business Newsletter.

 These quick PowerPoint Presentation tips are some of my favorite ways to rapidly improve a presentation.
 Keeping them in mind while you build a presentation can help you build a deck you'll be confident about presenting.

 Check out these tutorials to keep learning more about PowerPoint.
-These tutorials will give you more ideas for fixing up your slides efficiently:
+These tutorials will give you more ideas for fixing up your PowerPoint presentation slides efficiently:

 - Microsoft PowerPointHow to Add Text to PowerPoint & Make Amazing Text EffectsAndrew Childress

 What do you want to know about PowerPoint?
+You've seen how to make a presentable PowerPoint, but we want your feedback.
 Which PowerPoint tips helped you improve your presentation the most?
 Let me know in the comments below.